cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- because of this: the villagers are afraid of her and avoid her
 - She appears mild
 	- but has a strong will, and she aids the party as best she can in saving herself
+	- has a stubborn streak and sometimes will plant herself and changing her m
 - She is one of the few truly good people in the game
-- has a stubborn streak
 - loves discovering new things
 - honestly wants to help those in need
 - She doesn't let her fear of [[Strahd Von Zarovich|Strahd]] stand in her way